wdallmeyer/barswap_script/README.md

 You can customize this to your preference by adjusting the variables within the script.

 Another feature of the script is the display of the active bar in the top-left corner of the ESO window.
 For this to work, ESO must be running in fullscreen windowed mode.
 Alternatively, you can of course use add-ons for this purpose.

+A note regarding cheating:
+This script operates in a grey area.
+However, since it does not execute action sequences (macros), I do not believe it violates ESO's Terms of Service; it merely attempts to fix a poorly designed game mechanic and improve the player experience.
+Furthermore, it does nothing more than what the macro functions of keyboard and mouse software (e.g., Razer) already offer.